The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Abstract

 \section{Abstract}

-The ESA \gaia astrometric mission has enabled the remarkable discovery that a large fraction of the stars near the Solar neighbourhood appear to be debris from a single in-falling system, the so-called \gaia-Enceladus.
-One exciting feature of this result is that it gives astronomers for the first time a large sample of easily observable unevolved stars that formed in an extra-Galactic environment, which can be compared to stars that formed within our Milky Way.
-Here we use these stars to investigate the ``Spite Plateau'' --- the near-constant lithium abundance observed in metal-poor dwarf stars across a wide range of metallicities ($-3<\feh<-1$).
-In particular our aim is to test whether the stars that formed in the \gaia-Enceladus show a different Spite Plateau to other Milky Way stars that inhabit the disk and halo.
-Individual galaxies could have different Spite Plateaus --- e.g., the ISM could be more depleted in lithium in a lower galactic mass system due to it having a smaller reservoir of gas.
-We identified 76 \gaia-Enceladus dwarf stars observed and analyzed by the GALactic Archeology with HERMES (GALAH) survey as part of its Third Data Release.
-Orbital actions were used to select samples of \gaia-Enceladus stars, and comparison samples of halo and disk stars.
-We find that the \gaia-Enceladus stars show the same lithium abundance as other likely accreted stars and \textit{in situ} Milky Way stars, strongly suggesting that the ``lithium problem'' is not a consequence of the formation environment.
-This result fits within the growing consensus that the Spite Plateau, and more generally the ``cosmological lithium problem'' --- the observed discrepancy between the amount of lithium in warm, metal-poor dwarf stars in our Galaxy, and the amount of lithium predicted to have been produced by Big Bang Nucleosynthesis --- is the result of lithium depletion processes within stars.
+The ESA \gaia mission has enabled the remarkable discovery that a large fraction of the stars near the Solar neighbourhood are debris from a single in-falling system, the so-called \gaia-Enceladus-Sausage (GSE).
+This discovery provides astronomers for the first time with a large cohort of easily observable, unevolved stars that formed in a single extra-Galactic environment.
+Here we use these stars to investigate the ``Spite Plateau'' --- the near-constant lithium abundance observed in unevolved metal-poor stars across a wide range of metallicities ($-3<\feh<-1$).
+Our aim is to test whether individual galaxies could have different Spite Plateaus --- e.g., the interstellar medium could be more depleted in lithium in a lower galactic mass system due to it having a smaller reservoir of gas.
+We identified 93 GSE dwarf stars observed and analyzed by the GALactic Archeology with HERMES (GALAH) survey as part of its Third Data Release.
+Orbital actions were used to select samples of GSE stars, and comparison samples of halo and disk stars.
+We find that the GSE stars show the same lithium abundance as other likely accreted stars and \textit{in situ} Milky Way stars.
+Formation environment leaves no imprint on lithium abundances.
+This result fits within the growing consensus that the Spite Plateau, and more generally the "cosmological lithium problem" --- the observed discrepancy between the amount of lithium in warm, metal-poor dwarf stars in our Galaxy, and the amount of lithium predicted to have been produced by Big Bang Nucleosynthesis --- is the result of lithium depletion processes within stars.